God's Bible School and College: Accreditation

 God's Bible School and College is authorized by the Department of Education of the State of Ohio to award associate and baccalaureate degrees and is accredited by the Higher Learning Commission.
 It is also accredited by the Commission on Accreditation of the Association for Biblical Higher Education (ABHE).
 Its education degrees are accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+The institution is a member of the Strategic Ohio Council for Higher Education (SOCHE).

 Facilities

 God's Bible School and College has six major buildings.
 The Administration Building houses administrative offices, the Revivalist offices, faculty offices, and classrooms.
 The Deets-Miller Student Center houses a dining hall, student snack bar and recreation room, Presidential Dining Room, a full-size gymnasium, classrooms, and faculty offices.
 The Knapp Memorial Building houses a chapel, a men's residence hall, and classrooms.
 The McNeill Music Hall houses faculty offices, classrooms, and practice rooms.
 The Revivalist Memorial Building houses a women's residence hall and the Aldersgate Christian Academy.
 The R.G.
 Flexon Memorial Library provides shelf space for 60,000 volumes, student study area, offices, and archives.